mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Congestion Control and Rate Adaptation {#congestion-control}

-Like any other application on the internet, RoQ applications need a mechanism to perform congestion control to avoid overloading the network.
+Like any other application on the Internet, RoQ applications need a mechanism to perform congestion control to avoid overloading the network.
 QUIC is a congestion-controlled transport protocol.
 RTP does not mandate a single congestion control mechanism.
 RTP suggests that the RTP profile defines